 How to Start a Habit Journal (With Templates and Examples)

-Most habit journals fail in week two.
-Not because the person lost motivation, but because the setup was too complicated to maintain on a bad day.
+Most habit journals fail in week two, not because the person lost motivation, but because the setup was too complicated to maintain on a bad day.
 This guide fixes that.
 You will get a template simple enough for a Tuesday when you are tired, plus the research on why the pen actually matters.

-Why a Habit Journal Works (The Research)
+Why Does a Habit Journal Work?

 Writing things down is not just a productivity aesthetic.
 It is one of the most studied behavior change techniques in health psychology.